This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 REPAY Product Offerings

-We are acutely aware of and diligently preparing for the Small Dollar Lending Rule.
 Our priority is to support our clients with solutions that can help you maintain compliance while successfully collecting on your loans.
-There are numerous capabilities already in place within REPAY’s payment technology solutions, and we are currently evaluating and enhancing components to fully align with the requirements of the rule.
+In addition to numerous capabilities already in place within REPAY’s payment technology solutions, we are introducing a number of enhancements in four key areas to help clients comply with the Rule.
+These enhancements will be made to REPAY’s Channels and Payrazr product suites and will also work for clients who process payments directly through REPAY’s payment gateway:

 Strategies to Consider

-- Monitor Payment Attempts Across All Payment Modalities: Implement robust systems to track payment attempts, ensuring no more than two consecutive failed attempts are made without obtaining new authorization from the borrower.
+- Monitor Payment Attempts Across All Payment Modalities: Implement robust systems to track payment transfers, ensuring no more than two consecutive failed payment transfers are made to a borrower's bank account without obtaining new authorization from the borrower.

 - Provide Advance Notices: Develop clear procedures to provide the required advance notice before attempting a withdrawal, detailing the payment amount, date, and other relevant information.